francopestilli/brainlife.hugo/content/team/cesar.md

 position : 'Researcher and Assistant Professor' image : '/images/avatar/cesar.jpg'
 location : 'University of Buenos Aires'
+description: "Cesar is an independent researcher at instituto argentino de radioastronomía - IAR (CONICET), ARGENTINA.
+He is also as adjunct professor at facultad de ingeniería - Universidad de Buenos Aires, ARGENTINA. "
 ---

-Cesar is an independent researcher at instituto argentino de radioastronomía - IAR (CONICET), ARGENTINA.
-He is also as adjunct professor at facultad de ingeniería - Universidad de Buenos Aires, ARGENTINA.